Greg Callaghan riding the GAP at sunrise

 Greg Callaghan’s guide to the best MTB trails in Ireland

-Itching to get away with friends this year?
+Itching to get away with friends in 2025?
 Allow the mountain bike enduro star to suggest the finest two-wheeled weekend breaks in the country.

 Written by Joe Ellison